 5.4.
-Very good public transport links serve the area, with bus routes along Route des Coutures, La Route Du Braye and Vale Avenue, connecting the site to the north of the Island, the Bridge, St Peter Port and the around Island Routes.
+Very good public transport links serve the area, with bus routes along Route des Coutures, La Route Du Braye and Vale Avenue, connecting the site to the north of the Island, the Bridge, St Peter Port, the around Island routes and the P2 route.